2023 Best Urban & Regional Planning Master's Degree Schools in Florida

 Read full report on Urban & Regional Planning at University of Miami

 A rank of #4 on this year’s list means Florida State University is a great place for urban and regional planning students working on their master’s degree.
-Florida State is a very large public school located in the midsize city of Tallahassee.
+Florida State is a fairly large public school located in the medium-sized city of Tallahassee.

 Read full report on Urban & Regional Planning at Florida Atlantic University

-With a ranking of #6, University of Central Florida did quite well on this year’s best schools for urban and regional planning students working on their master’s degree.
+University of Central Florida did quite well in this year’s ranking of the best places for urban and regional planning students to get a master’s degree.
+It came in at #6 on the list.
 UCF is a fairly large public school located in the suburb of Orlando.

 Read full report on Urban & Regional Planning at University of Central Florida